 This man of over 90 years has a fortune of 25 million dollars.
 Founded by Billy Graham in 1970.

 The Samaritan Stock Exchange is “a Christian organization committed to spreading the good news of Jesus Christ through evangelical preaching and emergency relief.”

 They based the international organization in Boone, North Carolina, a budget that is currently about 200 million dollars and subsidiaries in Canada, Australia, England, Holland, and Kenya, and says it provides “help” to over one hundred countries in the world.

 The story of the Samaritan Stock Exchange, run by Franklin Graham, the son of Billy Graham, shows that they are doing millionaire business.

 Temitope B. Joshua, who runs the Synagogue Church of All Nations in Lagos, Nigeria, is one of the richest black preachers in the world, with a net worth of $15 million.
 SCOAN accommodates over 15,000 members on Sundays and currently has branches in Ghana, the United Kingdom, South Africa, and Greece.
 Joshua also owns a Christian television network, Emmanuel TV.

 My purpose and I say it with all the honesty of the world is not to offend anyone.

 It is first to denounce these representatives of the Devil because stealing is violating the Law of Man and God.

 It is also that I know that there are humble and good people who are seeking refuge or have hope and faith in a world devoid of that and especially love and respect.

 That’s why I say so.
-In other articles I will be exposing more points about this and much more that involves religious hypocrisy, and because so many people do not believe in the Bible, Religion or worse in God.
+In other articles, I will expose more points about this and much more that involve religious hypocrisy, and because so many people do not believe in the Bible, religion, or worse in God.